UwUDev/discord-client-rs/discord_client_rest/README.md

 You call also use `put`, `patch`, `delete`, `get` methods to make requests.

-The `get` method is used to make requests that cannot receive a body but instead can receive query parameters.
+The `get` method is used to make requests that cannot send a body but instead can receive query parameters.

 ```rust
 let path = format!("channels/{}/messages/search", self.channel_id);